No AI in email: Artificial Intelligence will not fix the email problem. Here is why.

 "This makes sense, of course; no one likes to hear a “no.” It’s considered impolite and exhausting because, in case of doubt, it expresses a self-determined will that gets in the way of others.
 AI serves as a regulative instance to the oddball, reluctant nature of humans.”

-One must ask the question whether using AI in emails is a useful application of technology or whether the computing capacity could be used on more important tasks while people learn to compose short, to-the-point emails with only important and precise information included, instead of bloated phrases of politeness.
-This would actually speed up the workflow for everyone.
+One must ask the question whether using AI in emails as it’s currently designed is a useful application of technology or whether the computing capacity could be used on more important tasks while people learn to compose short, to-the-point emails with only important and precise information included, instead of bloated phrases of politeness.
+This would actually speed up the workflow for everyone. - Of course, the AI could also be taught in a way that it makes our email communication more efficient, more to the point, but given its current approach of over-politeness and never saying “No”, this does not look very likely for most AI tools.

 How AI infringes our privacy

-Regardless, it is no mystery that large language models that scrape our texts and data to train their systems can not, by default, respect our right to privacy.
-For instance, the AI chatbot ChatGPT has become known for its privacy issues.
+It is no mystery that large language models by Big Tech scrape our texts and data to train their systems which means these AI models can not, by default, respect our right to privacy.

 Just email

-What we actually need from email is not smart compose or suggested replies, we need to focus on what is important: Writing precise and to-the-point emails, leaving out all the extras that just get in our way.
+What we actually need from email is not smart compose or suggested replies that bloat our emails, we need to focus on what is important: Writing precise and to-the-point emails, leaving out all the extras that just get in our way.

 With Tutanota you get the most secure email service - without unnecessary and privacy-infringing functionalities.